Berlin – A Metropolis of Change

 With the establishment of the Empire, Prussia’s tranquil royal seat grew at a breathtaking pace to become a metropolis.
 The pupulation exploded: In 1877, Berlin had one million inhabitants and, by 1905, there were more than two million people living here.
 The period’s economic boom was vividly reflected in the cityscape: Magnificent boulevards, elegant neighborhoods and grand buildings emerged; banking houses, department stores and hotels sprang up, all vying for the attraction of the passersby with their ornate facades.
 The structures became higher and the city more densely built.
 Statly buildings radiated the Empire’s splendor and glory.
 Motorized transport (vans don’t exist at that time) ousted the sedate horse-drawn carts as the way to move the masses through the growing city.

-After the end of World War I and the dissolution of the German monarchy in 1918, Berlin experienced a cultural and intellectual revival.
+After the end of World War One, named ‘The war to end all wars’, and the dissolution of the German monarchy in 1918, Berlin experienced a cultural and intellectual revival.
 In the Roaring Twenties, the German capital had four million inhabitants, making it one of the world’s largest cities and a marveled testing ground for modern art.
 In what was then the most important industrial city in Germany, technical innovations were being developed without which modern life would be inconceivable.

 The vitality and liberalism of the Weimar Republic ended abruptly for the city when, in 1933, the Nazis assumed power in Germany and established their reign of terror (World Capital Germania).
 After World War II, into which Hitler had led the country, Berlin lay largely in ruins.
 The new turning point in the city’s history marked the beginning of the bitterly Cold War, during which Berlin – divided by the victorious powers into sectors and later, in 1961, into two absolutely different halves by the Wall – became the front city in the conflict between the two world powers.

 After the peaceful revolution in the GDR and the reunification of Germany, the once-divided city rose like a Phoenix from the ashes.
 The 1991 decicion to make Berlin the capital of Germany triggered a building boom of an unprecedented scale, which would ones again profoundly change the life and image of the city.
 In the city center spectacular new buildings were erected and world famous squares, which seemed to have been lost forever with the construction of the Berlin Wall, were rebuilt.
-Pariser Platz and Potsdamer Platz, once wastelands along the Wall, now pulsate with life as never before.
-The Spree metropolis is more alive, more international and more fascinating than ever.
+On Pariser Platz and Potsdamer Platz, once wastelands along the Wall, now life pulsates – and tempting nightlife, too, – like never before.

-Discover with us – in a van – the city’s radical transformation and the amazing changes that Berlin has undergone during the turbulent 20th century.
+Come ‘n sightsee with us – by van – the city’s radical transformation and the amazing changes that Berlin and its enticing surroundings has undergone during the turbulent 20th century and at the beginning of the new millennium and also take a glance into its near future.